IF YOU FEEL BOLD

 Or head to San Sebastian, Spain, which has the world’s most Michelin stars per head, if that’s your thing.
 It’s a neat little city break, with plenty of staggeringly good pintxos joints (tapas bars to you and me) to stroll between, its own deliciously light sparkling wine to keep you on your toes (it’s called txakoli), a fabulous cooking school as well as one of the best restaurants in the Basque country famous for its 13-course tasting menu.
 Pack trousers with elasticated waistbands.
 The NH Aranzazu, a modern number near the beach, has doubles from £58.

 If you’re going to do something wrong, do it right.
 There’s nowhere better for getting up to no good than Las Vegas (baby).
 The hilarious over-styled Venetian – complete with canals, piazzas and real-life gondoliers in stripy socks – is just the spot for some light gambling (learn Blackjack before you go – you’ll look dead cool), swanning around the pool and hitting the late-night mega-clubs.
 What happens in Vegas… Virgin Holidays offers £1899 for six nights, including flights and B&B.

 Now let’s talk about Ibiza.
 There’s the grown-up version – all Orlebar Brown and Blue Marlin.
 And there’s the arms-in-the-air, dusk-till-dawn, full-body-glitter version.
-We say go wild, go for the latter, and book in for a bargain break with Thomson.
+We say go wild, go for the latter, and book in for a bargain break with TUI.
 They’ve got three nights for £366, including flights and B&B at the Hard Rock Hotel, known for its ‘lively’ pool parties.
 BOOM-BOOM-BOOM (shake the room).

 IF YOU FEEL LIKE GETTING FIT